domwakeling/lsersa-gatsby/README.md

 * img path in the file should be slopes/<sponsor_name>.png (or jepg)
 ```
-**In addition** there is also a second file with JSON data at `src/lib/slopedata.js`.
+**In addition** there is also a second file with JSON data at `src/lib/slope-data.js`.
 This
 repeats the `name`, `url`, `map-url` and `target` fields, whilst also adding latitude and
-longitude values (and is used by the API function `getslopes` to determine distance from the
+longitude values (and is used by the API function `get-slopes` to determine distance from the
 given postcode).

 *The map images are either 2km or 5km scale screenshots taken from Google Maps and cropped